0ldriku/CAF-Annotator/README.md

   - Used for annotating large segments of the audio, which can include sentences, AS-units, or any other user-defined segments.

 - **Track 4: Pause Duration Annotation**
-  - Maruko supports automatic pause detection.
+  - CAF-Annotator supports automatic pause detection.
 Users can click the "Auto Detect Pause" button to automatically detect pause durations.
 Pauses within small segments are labeled as "M," and pauses between large segments are labeled as "E." Users can also manually annotate pause durations by clicking the "+ PAUSE" button.

 - **Track 5: Accuracy Annotation**
   - This track is designated for annotating accuracy in the audio.
 Currently can only be performed manually by the user.